starkfell/100DaysOfIaC/articles/day.35.building.a.practical.yaml.pipeline.part.1.md

 --years 1)
 ```

 You should get back a result similar to what is shown below.
-You'll notice that the **contributor** right assignment is scoped to the Resource Group.
+You'll notice that the **contributor** right assignment is scoped to the Azure Subscription.

 ```console
 Changing "sp-az-build-pipeline-creds" to a valid URI of "http://sp-az-build-pipeline-creds", which is the required format used for service principal names